vanheaven-ui/SQLZOO/README.md

 ### 🔨 Steps
 - Clone or download the repository to a local directory on your computer by following the Github instructions.
 - Then Open your browser and load this [LINK](https://sqlzoo.net/wiki/SELECT_basics).
-- Copy the code from your editor into the SQLZoo editor matching the active question.
+- Copy the code from your editor into the SQLZoo editor taking caution tp match the active question.
 - Click the ``SUBMIT SQL`` button for output.

 ## ✒️  Authors <a name = "author"></a>